10 Movies You Didn’t Know Were Filmed In The Lake District

 With some very high profile films being shot in the area, cinema goers are often reminded of the beauty that the Lake District has to offer.

-Here are ten films which you may not be aware were filmed in the Lakes:
+Here are ten films which you may not be aware were filmed in the Lake District:

 Star Wars: The Force Awakens (2015)